Chyanne-E/HeyMayor/_posts/2019-04-13-folium-charts.md

 ---
-title: "Example: Embedding Folium charts"
+title: "Purpose of this Project"
-date: 2019-04-13
+date: 2019-12-16
 published: true
 tags: [dataviz, folium]
-excerpt: "Embedding interactive Folium charts on static pages using Jekyll."
+excerpt: "Background on how this data is accessed now."
 folium-loader:
   folium-chart-1: ["charts/foliumChart.html", "400"]
   folium-chart-2: ["charts/percent_no_internet.html", "400"]